David Redden

-David Redden is a retired American auctioneer.
+David Normand Redden (January 23, 1949 – May 11, 2024) was an American auctioneer.
 He spent his entire career, from 1974 to 2016, with Sotheby's where he was a vice-chairman and was Sotheby's longest serving auctioneer.
 He has also chaired the boards of several American and British preservation and educational organizations.

 Early life

-Redden was born in 1949 in Canton, China (now named Guangzhou), where his father served as an American consul for the US State Department.
+Redden was born on January 23, 1949, in Canton, China (now named Guangzhou), where his father served as an American consul for the US State Department.
 Nine months later he and his parents were withdrawn by the State Department as the Red Army advanced on Canton and transferred to Haifa, Israel.
 His father eventually became American consul general in London and Rome, where Redden spent much of his youth and education, receiving his high school diploma from St. Stephen's School in Rome.
 He later graduated from the Art History program at Wesleyan University, where he participated in anti-Vietnam War demonstrations.